CartoDB/academy/courses/06-intermediate-design/lesson-1.md

 If we use the Quantile method here, it's going to put an equal number of values in each bucket.
 That means the far right outlying value of 43% is going to fall in the same bucket as the next value to it's left, 29%.
 Other buckets would have values that aren't as different: for example the first bucket would include values 1% and 5%.
 If our dataset's values were more evenly distributed on the graph Quantile could be a good choice because it's easy to understand, and each bucket's data would be equally represented on the map.
 In this case though it's coloring countries with 43% people working over 50 hours per week exactly the same as countries where only 27% of people are.
 It's making very different areas on your map look similar.

 The Heads/Tails method is good to use when your dataset has many more low values that appear clustered towards the left edge of the graph (Tails) than high values (Heads).
-Without it, all of the low-end values would dominate in the range of buckets you're using to create the choropleth.
-Heads/Tails classes most of the low-range values together in one bucket, which makes hierarchy of information between all of the buckets easier to see.
+Without it, all of the low-end values would dominate the map.
+Heads/Tails divides the low values into a few buckets that have smaller ranges than buckets at the other end of the graph, which makes hierarchy of information between all of the buckets easier to see.

 Equal Interval classification means the data values are bucketed according to same-size ranges of values, for example 0 - 10, 10 - 20, 20 - 30.
 In our Work Life Balance map, take a look at the CartoCSS used to group the data, when the map is simplified to only show 3 buckets: